redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 # Basic operations

-In previous chapter, we have created the Sylius resource.
-Now we need to create the basic operations.
+In the previous chapter, we have created the Sylius resource.
+Now, we need to create the basic operations.
 To achieve that, we reuse commands & queries we already have in the Application folder to create providers & processors.

 ```txt